Career Development Awards

 4. Developing a faculty initiative on diversity or equity issues, either multi-disciplinary or in a single discipline, hosting at least one national speaker at Drexel, and developing a plan for collaboration to create a research study, publication, new course, or funded project application.

-We encourage applicants to plan and justify their budget carefully, using the sample budget templates available on the Office of Faculty Affairs website and to request only the amount of funding appropriate for the plan.
+We encourage applicants to plan and justify their budget carefully, using the sample budget templates available on the Office of Faculty Affairs website a well as the application portal, and to request only the amount of funding appropriate for the plan.
 Budgets that include evidence of cost-sharing from the department or college are especially encouraged.

 Procedure for Submission